 What are 5 Factors of Pulse Survey Effectiveness?

 - Purpose.
 It is crucial to have a plan to respond to the results.
 If the data show low satisfaction, what will you do?
-Don’t ask questions about topics that you are not prepared to act on.
+Don’t ask questions about topics you are unprepared to act on.

 - Frequency.
-You must take into consideration things such as what aspects are being measured and how they will be affected over time.
-You may conduct a few surveys and then figure out the right survey cadence for your organization.
+You must consider what aspects are being measured and how they will be affected over time.
+You may conduct a few surveys and then determine the right survey cadence for your organization.

 - Spot-On Questions.
 This is imperative to solicit appropriate employee feedback.
-The questions must be applicable to your organization.
+The questions must apply to your organization.
 Don’t include questions or responses that don’t relate to your employees.
-Use the templates, customize what you must to get actionable insights.
+Use the templates, and customize what you must get actionable insights.

 - Right-Size.
-Pulse surveys, by nature, are meant to be short and simple.
-You need to be mindful of that and not prepare long surveys such as your annual or bi-annual employee satisfaction surveys.
+Pulse surveys, by nature, are meant to be short and straightforward.
+You need to be mindful of that and not prepare long surveys such as annual or bi-annual employee satisfaction surveys.
 Another reason to keep them short is to encourage employee participation.

 - Understand & Use Data.
-Use of analytics on your data to uncover gap areas, discover trends, and figure out patterns.
-Your feedback data is of no use if you do not make use of it to bring about necessary changes.
+Use analytics on your data to uncover gap areas, discover trends and figure out patterns.
+Your feedback data is useless if you do not use it to bring about necessary changes.

 How Can Organizations Achieve the Best Employee to Position Fit?

-You will never have more of an employees attention and willingness to provide information than at the time of hiring.
-It is important at the time of hiring to listen and ask.
+You will never have more of an employee’s attention and willingness to provide information than when hiring.
+It is essential at the time of hiring to listen and ask.
 Skills can be learned, and an organization can optimize retention by matching applicant values to organizational culture.
-It is important to first establish core values of the organization before hiring to meet those values.
-If you currently have or want to implement pre-hiring assessment of core value and skills, P-CIS can help understand which responses are most important for success in your organization.
-P-CIS machine learning and success-focused artificial intelligence (SF-AI) engines identify which combination of skills and values perform well in which types of positions.
-For example, care workers with medically fragile family at home may need to switch into less patient/client facing roles to reduce anxiety for a period of time or longer.
-Understanding the needs of staff as they relate to the duties of the job is essential to ensuring ongoing employee to position fit.
-This fit should be evaluated annually, and more often in highly changing environments.
+It is essential to first establish the organization’s core values before hiring to meet those values.
+If you currently have or want to implement a pre-hiring assessment of core values and skills, P-CIS can help you understand which responses are most important for success in your organization.
+P-CIS machine learning and success-focused artificial intelligence (SF-AI) engines identify which combination of skills and values performs well in which types of positions.
+For example, care workers with medically fragile families at home may need to switch to less patient/client-facing roles to reduce anxiety for a period of time or longer.
+Understanding the needs of staff as they relate to the job’s duties is essential to ensuring ongoing employee-to-position fit.
+This fit should be evaluated annually and more often in highly changing environments.

 What are the Benefits of Investing in Tracking Workforce Well-Being?

-When employees are healthy, they have better performance in their job which leads top five organizational priorities influenced by employee’s wellness being.
+When employees are healthy, they have better performance in their job, leading to the top five organizational priorities influenced by employee wellness.

 Summary of Steps to Build a Resilient Workforce

-Opeeka has created a Person-Centered Intelligence Solution (P-CIS) that can reduce time spent on documentation, increase efficiency of structured communication with staff, monitor workforce well-being outcomes in real-time, direct efforts to improve workforce well-being, and measure the impact of intervention efforts.
+Opeeka has created a Person-Centered Intelligence Solution (P-CIS) that can reduce time spent on documentation, increase structured communication with staff efficiently, monitor workforce well-being outcomes in real-time, direct efforts to improve workforce well-being and measure the impact of intervention efforts.